lifemikey/objectstorage-swift/archive-your-data-using-softlayer-object-storage-and-netapp-altavault.md

 ### Mounting NFS Share and Beginning Transfer

-You have a minimally configured the AltaVault appliance in your on-premises environment at this point.
+You have a configured the AltaVault appliance in your on-premises environment.
 The next step is to mount the NFS share to the host.

 1. Click the **Mount Commands** tab on the **NFS** screen.
 2. Enter the command shown on the AltaVault screen within a Linux machine in your environment.</br> ![Figure 8 - Commands](/images/altavault_fig8.png)